Connect AI to microM8 Apple IIe Emulator using MCP (Model Context Protocol) for ‘Vibe Coding’ and other activities…

 All of that has begun to make them vaguely useful, not just for regurgitating boiler-plate or cribbing from open source projects but to actually divine and write original code.

 And so as a result companies have begun to use LLMs to write configuration and in-house production software, despite the fact that the intellectual property status of their output is still largely unsettled.
 But for internal use in creating infrastructure code or tools there’s little concern about that and so where practical they are finding use.
 But they are a tool not an oracle and so it still does and probably always will need some talent and a great deal of understanding to use them properly, like any other tool.
-A great tool needs a great craftsperson, always had and always will.
+A great tool needs a great craftsperson, always has and always will.

 Anyway, so it looks like LLMs may be here to stay, and assuming they continue to improve will continue to encroach into other areas of software development.
 But as I’ve alluded to it’s not just future technological improvements that will determine their success, there is an additional factor to consider — when the Apple II originally came out, programs were rather crude, because programmers were new to them, reference material was scarce and techniques were primitive.
 Over time they improved, not because the Apple II changed but because programmers learned how to utilize the hardware and ROM code better.
 They developed understanding, techniques and strategies to leverage what they had as best as they could, and this learning was continuous over time.